ttungl/Machine-Learning-Udacity/README.md

 #### Project 4: Train a Smartcab to Drive
 + Reinforcement Learning: Implementing Q-learning algorithm.

-* Note: One CNN project to classify dog breed.
+Note: One CNN project is required to classify dog breed.
 I will finish it later as it has the same concepts like some of CNN projects I have done in self-driving car program.